anujaagarwal/eCommerceEmailAI/README.md

-# eCommerceEmailAI

-🚀 The Future of eCommerce Email Management: AI + Human Collaboration 🚀
+# 🚀 The Future of eCommerce Email Management: AI + Human Collaboration 🚀

 What if your email management could be as smooth as a click?
 Imagine AI doing all the heavy lifting—categorizing, researching, and crafting the perfect responses in real-time. 🔮